 The new partnership creates an interesting opportunity for rewards-minded Visa and MasterCard cardholders.
 You’re still able to earn rewards as normal, while spending anywhere between 5 and 30% less on claimed Groupon+ deals.

 If you’ve got the Chase Sapphire Preferred® Card, issued by Visa, you already earn 2X points per dollar spent at restaurants worldwide.
 Sign up for Groupon+, and you’ll be able to earn that high rate of rewards in addition to a Groupon+ statement credit at eligible restaurants.
-If you’re a travel-minded foodie, then you can pair the Barclaycard Arrival Plus® World Elite Mastercard® (currently unavailable) with a Groupon+ and earn additional cash back on top of the usual 2X the miles per dollar spent.

 The fine print